Keeping an excellent social media presence is a task that requires a lot of effort and discipline for every company.

 After launching a campaign, clients want to see fast results.
 Sometimes this is possible, and sometimes it’s not.
 This is why transparency plays a significant role.
 Tell the client from the very beginning what are the tangible results in the short term and what can be done in the long term.

-Alex: A big job of agencies is to educate their clients and to explain to them that they need to look at the whole journey of their customers, not only on metrics.
+A big job of agencies is to educate their clients and to explain to them that they need to look at the whole journey of their customers, not only on metrics. - Alex Khan, CEO of Attractive Media

 For new companies, acquiring leads can be a real struggle.
 People tend to buy less from companies they barely know.
 This is why building a strong awareness and gaining a name in the field with social media platforms’ help can be an effective way to start.